— Vegetarian Recipe Blog

 • Next day after the urad daal and methi have soaked up, drain the water completely.

-• Proceed to grind the urad daal, methi with cooked rice/poha and required amount of water and make a fine paste.
+• Proceed to grind the urad daal, methi with cooked rice/poha and required amount of water and make a paste.

 • Do not add too much water; the water should be sufficient just so that the mixer/grinder motor runs smoothly.